top of page

 Conclusion: Sanity in Selfishness

 To say "I am too selfish to hold a grudge" is a declaration of independence.
-It is an acknowledgment that your time on this earth is finite and precious and will not be held hostage by useless processes within your mind.
+It is an acknowledgment that your time on this earth is finite and precious and will not be held hostage by useless processes within your own mind.

 Ruminative anger may feel like a shield but it is actually a sword we hold by the blade.
 We squeeze it tighter, hoping to intimidate our enemy, but we are the ones bleeding.
 We construct echo chambers to validate our pain, we rehearse revenge fantasies that steal our present moments, and we resist letting go out of a misguided sense of duty to our past selves.